 The critical factor to restore a healthy population of loons to Squam Lake seems to be keeping the adult loons alive to stabilize the social structure.
 Increasing the use of non-lead fishing tackle and educating lake users about the dangers of lead and the need to boat carefully around loons will help reduce the threat of human-caused mortalities to loons.
 As the social structure stabilizes, there is reason to hope that productivity on the lake will improve, as the disruptions Squam loons are currently facing during nesting and chick-rearing may abate.
+The early nesting and hatching success evident to date in 2020 may be a result of fewer loon intrusions and a decline in the "social chaos" among Squam's loon population.

-The evidence from the decline of loons on Squam Lake and an earlier decline on Lake Umbagog suggests this will take time.
-LPC has learned from both of these events that perturbations to the system cast a long shadow over a loon population, which could be expected in a long-lived bird like a loon.
+The evidence from the decline of loons on Squam Lake and an earlier decline on Lake Umbagog suggests that recovery will take time.
+LPC has learned from both of these events that perturbations to the system cast a long shadow over a loon population, which would be expected in a long-lived bird like a loon.
 While the causes of the declines of the loon population on Umbagog are unknown and the adult population there has not recovered, in the last two years, productivity of the remaining pairs of loons on Umbagog has finally begun to recover.
 As would be expected in a complex biological system, the experience of loons on Umbagog and Squam are not directly comparable, but the example of Umbagog suggests that, with time and supportive management, Squam's loons can recover.
 And on Squam, we understand much better the impacts of human activities on the decline of the loon population and how we can work together to help the population recover.